 Cathedral

-Coventry Cathedral, medieval priory ruins
+Coventry Cathedral of St Michael, medieval priory ruins

 St Michael’s Cathedral, Priory Street, Coventry CV1 5FB